How to Choose the Right GPS Tracker for You -

 Developed by the U.S. government, the Global Positioning System, GPS for short, consists of 31 active satellites in orbit above the Earth.
 GPS trackers receive signals from these satellites and use them to pinpoint and track the device, generally within a few yards under optimal conditions.
 Trackers use multiple satellites to triangulate their position, so the more satellites the device can "see," the more accurate it will be in pinpointing its location.

-What Can You Do With a GPS Tracker?
+What Can You Do with a GPS Tracker?

 BEST SELECTION OF GPS TRACKERS ON THE WEB

-• Know when your 5th-grader leaves his school -- and when he gets home -- automatically and in real time.
+• Know when your 5th-grader leaves his school and when he gets home, automatically and in real time.
 "Geofence" alerts instantly notify you via text or email when a person, vehicle or object enters or leaves any area you select.

 • Get the locations of a single car—or an entire fleet of vehicles.
 Find out in seconds where a car or truck is right now, where it's been and where it's headed.

 • Worried that your teen is driving too fast?
 Get an instant message when her car exceeds a speed limit you've selected in advance.
-And if she's in trouble, she can press the built-in panic button and, help will be on the way in seconds.
+And if she's in trouble, she can press the built-in panic button and help will be on the way in seconds.

-• Track any object that has personal or professional value to you, from works of art to jewelry to business inventory of all kinds.
+• Track any object that has personal or professional value to you, from works of art to jewellery to business inventory of all kinds.
 Any "asset" you need to monitor can be instantly tracked with GPS.
-Get text or email alerts when an object moves — and follow its path wherever it goes via BrickHouse's powerful GPS monitoring platform.
+Get text or email alerts when an object moves and follow its path wherever it goes via BrickHouse's powerful GPS monitoring platform.

-• Get real-time and historical location information anywhere you have Internet access — including any computer, tablet or mobile device.
+• Get real-time and historical location information anywhere you have internet access, including any computer, tablet or mobile device.

 How to Choose the Tracker That's Right for You

-Battery life varies among trackers, and calculating how much time you'll get between charges is something of an inexact science.
+Battery life varies between trackers, and calculating how much time you'll get between charges is something of an inexact science.
 Most units will work for at least a week without a recharge during what is considered average use (about two hours of driving or walking per day).
-Some portable, battery powered trackers have a built-in motion sensor, so they use only minimal power when they're not moving.
+Some portable, battery-powered trackers have a built-in motion sensor, so they use only minimal power when they're not moving.
 For example, the Spark Nano can last up to two weeks without recharging if it's in use for about an hour a day.

 For extended battery-powered tracking, consider a device like the Eon GPS Tracker.
 The Eon functions similarly to the Nano, with easy portability between tracking subjects—except the Eon is uniquely suited for long-term asset and vehicle tracking.
 With built-in magnetic mounts and an astounding 100-day battery, the Eon was designed to track large assets such as construction equipment and machinery in addition to everyday vehicle monitoring.